 When my friend Winston is on guard duty at Horse Guards, he will leave the Knightsbridge Barracks with the other Cavalry Blacks at 10:30 am.
 They walk through Hyde Park, past Buckingham Palace, up the Mall and turn into the Horse Guards Parade for the Changing of the Horse Guards.
 On July 20, 1982 the 16 horses of the Blues and Royals and their soldiers never made it to the Horse Guards Parade.

 At 10:40 am, as they were walking along South Carriage Drive in Hyde Park, a nail bomb, composed of 25 lbs of gelignite and four and six inch nails ,that had been placed in a parked car, was remotely detonated.
 The explosion was devastating.
-Three soldiers were killed outright and a third died of his wounds in hospital three days later.
+Three soldiers were killed outright and a fourth died of his wounds in hospital three days later.
 In total seven horses were killed and 8 were severely injured.
 The IRA (Irish Republican Army) claimed responsibility.

 The IRA had been carrying on an intermittent campaign of bombings and as I lived in London from 1971 -1984 I was familiar with it.
 There had been pub bombings, train station bombings, bombs at the Tower of London, The Houses of Parliament, Harrods and Selfridge’s department stores, the Hilton Hotel and several restaurants.
 In doing research for this blog I learned that in 1974-1975 there were a total of 40 bombs killing 35 people.
 But let me be clear.
 London was not a Damascus and the IRA did not go in with assault weapons and kill dozens of people in a pub.
 It was Terrorism and it was dreadful but it was not at the level we see today.